-We suggest you save your files to Zip disk to prevent accidental erasure.
+We suggest you save your files to removable media to prevent accidental erasure.
 However, Engineering Setup files may be saved to any accessible drive using the file browser features of this menu.

-To Save Engineering Setups to Zip Disk:
+To Save Engineering Setups to Removable Media:

-- 1. Insert a formatted Zip disk into the Kalypso removable media drive. - 2.
+- 1. Insert a formatted Zip disk into the Kalypso Zip drive, or insert a formatted USB stick into an available USB port on the Menu panel. - 2.
 Go to the Eng Setups Save-Load menu by touching Eng Setups, Save Load. - 3.
 Navigate to the desired destination directory with the Up, Top, and Open buttons and/or create and name a new folder for the file with the Create Folder button. - 4.
 Touch the File Name data pad and enter the name you wish the saved file to have (you may want to name it by system and date). - 5.
 Touch the Save button.